 The sauce can be made right before serving time, or up to a day in advance, using a special insider's trick to keep a skin from forming over the surface of the bordelaise.

-- Place the red wine, shallots, thyme, and bay leaf into a small saucepan set over medium heat.
+In a small saucepan, place the red wine, shallots, thyme, and bay leaf and set over medium heat.

-- Bring the mixture to a rolling boil and continue to cook to reduce the contents to half its original volume.
+Bring the mixture to a rolling boil and continue to cook to reduce the contents to half of the original volume.

 Using Wine in Your Cooking

 The quality of your bordelaise sauce depends on the wine you use.
-The rule of thumb on using wine in your cooking is to never cook with wine you would not drink.
+The rule of thumb for using wine in your cooking is to never cook with wine you would not drink.